-The Lyke Wake Company Ltd no longer requires people who have completed the walk to send reports of the crossings.
-The company is still interested though for statistical reasons, and official merchandise is still available.
-The Lyke Wake Company Ltd still works closely with the National Park Authority with regards to the conservation of the moorland.
+The Lyke Wake Walk no longer require people who have completed the walk to send reports of the crossings.
+We are still interested though for statistical reasons, and official merchandise is still available.
+We still work closely with the National Park Authority with regards to the conservation of the moorland.

 There is no question of closing the Lyke Wake Walk, except during times of great fire risk.